How do you like your coffee? Black and straight, with just a touch of sugar, or with plenty of sugar and cream?

 - You’re using water that’s too hot.
 Coffee has an ideal brewing temperature between 195 – 205 degrees Fahrenheit.

 - You’re using too fine a grind.
-Fine coffee grounds aren’t the best type of grounds to use because they always add too much bitterness to the brew.
+Fine coffee grounds aren’t the best type of grounds to use because they can add too much bitterness to the brew if its over extracted.

 - Your coffee beans are of poor quality.
 Good coffee doesn’t come cheap.
 Think about this the next time you’re shopping for coffee beans.